aosabook/500lines/cluster/CHAPTER.rst

 Unlike a real network, it will behave exactly the same way on every run, given the same seed for the random number generator.
 This means that we can add additional debugging checks or output to the code and re-run the simulation to see the same failure in more detail.

-Of course, much of that detail is in the messages sent and received by the different nodes and components, so those are automatically logged in their entirety.
+Of course, much of that detail is in the messages sent and received by the different nodes in the cluster, so those are automatically logged in their entirety.
-That logging includes the component sending or receiving the message, as well as the simulated timestamp, injected via the ``SimTimeLogger`` class.
+That logging includes the role class sending or receiving the message, as well as the simulated timestamp, injected via the ``SimTimeLogger`` class.

 {{{ code_block cluster.py 'class SimTimeLogger'
 .. code-block:: python